As an Amazon Associate, I earn from qualifying purchases.

 Lock the lid.
 Soon, steam will start coming through the vent pipe (I call it the steam chimney).
 Allow the steam to pass through for about 10 minutes.
 Then put the pressure regulator (I call it the chimney cap) on top.

 Pretty soon, the air vent will pop up.
-That is a sign that you’re starting to build pressure inside the canner (yay!).
-Stewed tomatoes need to be pressure canned at 10 pounds of pressure for 15 minutes for both pints and quarts.
+That is a sign that you’re starting to build pressure inside the canner.
+Get excited, nerd!

 4 steps of using a pressure canner for canning tomatoes

 When the time is up, remove the canner from the burner and allow it to sit until you hear a distinctive “click” of the air vent dropping.
-Remove the pressure regulator and carefully remove the lid (Pro tip: I always use oven mitts when I take the lid off because the steam is super hot).
+Remove the pressure regulator and carefully remove the lid of the canner (Pro tip: I always use oven mitts when I take the lid off because the steam is super hot).
+Let the jars sit in the canner with the lid of the canner off for 5 minutes.

-Let the jars sit for 5 minutes in the canner and then lift them out with canning tongs.
-Place jars on a towel where they can sit undisturbed for 12 hours.
+Place hot jars on a towel where they can sit undisturbed for 12 hours.

 After a few hours, to check for sealing, gently press down in the middle of the lid.
 If the lid has no give, it’s sealed.
 If you can press the lid in and it pops a bit, your jars are not sealed.